konstantinjdobler/gan-n1/README.md

 # GANs for generating novel face images
-Deep Learning Course @ HPI SoSe 2020
+Deep Learning Course @ HPI ST 2020
 Group N1

 This repository contains two GAN architectures for generating novel images.
 We tested them on the CelebA dataset to generate faces.